milesroberts-123/tajimasDacrossSpecies/README.md

 git pull
 ```

-Go to the fastp github repo and download the latest linux binary, add this to the scripts folder and make it executable with `chmod +x fastp`
+Go to the fastp github repo and download the latest linux binary, add this to the scripts folder and make it executable with `chmod +x fastp`.
+Do the same for seqkit too!

 # Input files for workflow